matepek/vscode-catch2-test-adapter/.github/ISSUE_TEMPLATE/bug_report.md

     I really appreciate the bug-reports which give me a lot of info to indentifiy the source of the issue.(Also makes it faster to resolve it.)
-    Please bare in mind that I'm developing this in my free time as a gratitude for the work of other Open Source Community.
+    Please bare in mind that I'm developing this in my free time as a gratitude for the work of the Open Source Community.
     Your latest contribution is this bug report.
   Thank You for your contribution. 🙏
 -->